 Gettysburg College is a residential college, and guarantees/requires housing for all full-time students.
-Therefore, the Office of Residence Life must efficiently
+Therefore, the Office of Residential & First-Year Programs must efficiently

 and effectively utilize all available spaces in its college-owned or leased housing.
-To accommodate the needs of all students, the Office of Residence Life reserves
+To accommodate the needs of all students, the Office of Residential & First-Year Programs reserves

 the right to utilize the following consolidation policy, as needed.

-Prior to the fall academic semester, at semester break, and in emergency situations, the Office of Residence Life reserves the right to move students
+Prior to the fall academic semester, at semester break, and in emergency situations, the Office of Residential & First-Year Programs reserves the right to move students

 from their current room assignment.
 All students within a room/apartment may be moved to another location, multiple groups of students in separate